jjkoh95/instastalk/README.md

 - Simply download folder app and run python app.py
 - Then enter login credentials
 - The program will save your cookies in database so that you don't have to re-enter your credentials everytime
-- Note that the program doesn't work without login as I'm still trying to understand what is the deal with x-instagram-gis
+- Note that the program doesn't work without login as I'm still trying to understand the x-instagram-gis

 ## Legal issue
 - Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.